Random Ramblings

 Susana, you should take all the communications you have had with Dell and provide it to a lawyer to begin a class action.
 I am sure there are many more like you in the country.

 I have had great luck with Dell product, but have never purchased a laptop from them.
 I have always purchased Compact and now since HP purchased them, that is what I buy.
-They began the laptop instrustry in the 80's and make a great product.
-I paid less than $500 for my last laptop and then added a $200 500K external storage that I connect with just a usb cable.
+They began the laptop industry in the 80s and make a great product.
+I paid less than $500 for my last laptop and then added a $200 500K external storage that I connect with just a USB cable.
 It backs up the entire laptop and my desktop daily and it syncs all the files that I worked on that day.
 If I can help you set up a similar system let me know.

 Sorry to here about your problems.
 If there is anything I can do to help you reach your goals this year, please let me know.